weburg/generic-http-web-service-client-js/README.md

 in a local Web server in your browser:

 `run-example-generic-http-web-service-client.html`

+#### Node.js

+Ensure Node.js 21 or better is installed.

+If using the CLI, ensure you are in the project directory.
+Run:

+`node run-example-generic-http-web-service-client.js`

+If using an IDE, you should only need to run the below file:

+`run-example-generic-http-web-service-client.js`

 The example runs several calls to create, update, replace, read, delete, and do a custom action on resources.